Deepak01701/global-superstore-sales-Dashboad/README.md

-# global-superstore-sales-Dashboad using power bi
+# global-superstore-sales-Dashboard using power bi

 This project involves developing a sales dashboard for a global superstore using Power BI.
 The dashboard provides visualizations of sales data from various